Gender inequality in China: Economic reforms and labour market

 Changing employment policy was a major part of China's reforms after the Mao era.
 Under Mao China formed the Tong Bao Tong Pei employment system, a centralised system which created government-guaranteed jobs.
-Due to widespread unemployment after the Cultural Revolution, the Communist Party and the government phased out guaranteed employment and reformed the employment system as part of larger economic changes.
+Due to widespread unemployment after the Cultural Revolution, the CCP and the government phased out guaranteed employment and reformed the employment system as part of larger economic changes.

 Reform took place in three stages.
 During the first stage (1978–1991), the existing framework was adapted: maintaining planned employment as the primary form of employment and adding a two-track system permitting government and private-sector employment.
 In the second stage (1992–2001), additional reforms continued to promote the market-oriented employment system while maintaining a degree of planned employment.
 In the third stage (after 2001), the reform process was accelerated to generate a market-oriented employment system in which private-sector employment was primary.
 Market reforms took China away from central economic planning and towards a system based on capitalist market mechanisms.

 Although women gained significantly greater opportunities for work under the economic reform, they have borne a disproportionate share of its costs.
 China's market-oriented economic reforms undermined workplace gender equality by using migrant women as a cheap, flexible labour force.
 Migrant women make up a large proportion of factory workers, maids, and domestic workers, jobs which are prone to exploitation due to a lack of public scrutiny.
 However, migrant women are essential to the success of China's free-market economy; without their inexpensive labour, the country could not compete successfully in the global manufacturing market.
 Lacking strict government regulations protecting women's rights (partially due to the degree of corruption in China), gender inequality in the labor market continues to be an issue plaguing the country's free market system.